What you have to pay for depends on whether you live in England, Scotland, Wales or Northern Ireland.

-If you qualify, you will be sent a tax credit exemption certificate by the NHS Business Services Authority once your award has been confirmed by HM Revenue and Customs.
+If you qualify, you'll be sent a tax credit exemption certificate by the NHS Business Services Authority once your award has been confirmed by HM Revenue and Customs.

 Your exemption certificate is valid until the expiry date stated on the certificate, regardless of any changes to your tax credit entitlement.

 If you have an ongoing physical disability that prevents you from leaving home without help from someone else, you’ll get free prescriptions.